marlek/laravel-automigrate/README.md

 laravel-automigrate package allows you to define a sequence of migrations for your vendor and workbench packages and run them with one command.

-> Please note that this is still alpha version of the package, so check for updates regularly.

 ## Installing